silrenan/ebac/module10/dados-aluno-ebac/README.md

 Greetings.

-This was accomplisehd by cloneing the referred repository as a submodule than "deinit"-ing it as such, to be included as a default path.
+This was accomplisehd by cloning the referred repository as a submodule than "deinit"-ing it as such, to be included as a default path.
  ____
 |  _ \  ___  _ __   ___
 | | | |/ _ \| '_ \ / _ \